Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/06_behavior/behavior.rst

 Other behaviors
 ###############

-C++ specification defines few more terms that describe different levels of guuarantees, but **only undefined behavior is the dangerous one**.
+C++ specification defines few more terms that describe different levels of guarantees, but **only undefined behavior is the dangerous one**.
 Others just let the programmer rely more or less on certain things.

 Unspecified behaviour
 =====================